taalhaataahir0102/LLVM-Profiler/README.md

 1. Number of basic blocks traversed
 2. Total number of instructions
-3. Count of ech function traversed
+3. Count of each function traversed
-4. count of heavy instructions including memory, branch and multiply isntructions
+4. Count of heavy instructions including memory, branch and multiply isntructions
+5. Absolute time taken by each function

 ## Example output: